pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Long enough to stay tucked during inversions

-• Built-in shelf bra optional but convenient
+• Built-in shelf bra is optional but convenient

 • Racerback allows full shoulder movement